doplab/soar-tp/week5/README.md

 6. Choose an **Installation Location** (and make sure there is no space in the installation path) Please note, if you remove the Payara Server folder later, you won’t be able to use it anymore.
 7. Choose **Local Domain**
-8. Below **Choose server to download**, you will see **Download** option, click it and wait for NetBeans to download and install Payara Server. (this will take some time)
+8. Below **Choose Payara Server 5.184**, you will see **Download** option, click it and wait for NetBeans to download and install Payara Server. (this will take some time)
 9. After it is done, click **Next**
 10. Leave the **Domain** as it is (“domain1”), type a user name and password (if you want to)
 11.	**Finish**